rs2416/Optimisation_2019/Subsystem_2/README.md

 Then, please find below an overview of the Matlab files and their content:

+- Drag & Lift Coefficients
   - **AirfoilCoefficient.m** Metamodel of equations for Coefficient of Drag and Coefficient of Lift
   - Download **Coefficient.xlsx**
+- Force-Fatigue Profile
   - **Fatigue.m** Metamodel of Force Profile affected by Fatigue
+- Algorithms
   - **FminconInteriorPoint.m** Fmincon Interior Point Algorithm + Global Search
   - **SQPAlgorithm.m** Fmincon Sequential Quadratic Programming Algorithm + Global Search

 ## Performance